 Height Caps and Setbacks

-Mandatory setbacks from the high-tide line often range between 10 and 20 meters.
+Mandatory setbacks from the high-tide line often range at 12 meters.
 In areas designated as ecologically sensitive or high-erosion risk, setbacks can extend to 30–50 meters.
 These buffer zones reduce coastal damage and preserve unobstructed public beach access.

 Plot Coverage and FAR